 Richmond Public Library is celebrating 100 years of service to the City!

-Richmond Public Library’s history begins before City Council formally created a city-funded public library in 1922, but we are choosing 2022 as our Centennial Year to recognize when Richmond began the process of creating a public library for all.
+Richmond Public Library’s history begins before the City Council formally created a City-funded public library in November 1922.
+We are choosing November 2022-November 2023 as our Centennial Year to recognize when Richmond began the process of creating a public library for all.
 Our history mirrors the city’s in many ways, especially in the enforced segregation of library users.
 Our history also includes hopeful, progressive achievements like the popular, well-used Rosa Bowser Branch for Black Richmonders, the gradual establishment of branch locations throughout the city, and a constant, continuing dedication to increasing access to information and literacy for all Richmonders.

 Currently, Richmond Public Library includes nine locations throughout the City.
 All library locations offer programs and classes, event spaces, free wireless internet access, and public use computers.
 We provide a variety of services including research assistance, job search support, computer help, reader’s advisory, and notary services.
 Some of our proud recent achievements include the elimination of overdue fines, a new and improved online catalog, hosting numerous authors, journalists, and community representatives, and the creation of library rain gardens through a partnership with the James River Association—to name a few!